numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

             cos(1.5²) * 2(1.5)dx
             - It's proportional to the size of dx, and this derivative is giving us that proportionality constant
     - d/dx sin(x²) = cos(x²)2x
-    - We have the derivative of the outer function, taking in the unaltered inside function, and then we are multiplying it by the derivative of the inside function
+    - We have the derivative of the outer function taking in the unaltered inner function, multiplied by the derivative of the inner function
     - The derivative of Outer(Inner) = d(Outer(Inner)) * d(Inner)
     - d/dx g(h(x)) = dg/dh(h(x)) * dh/dx(x)
     - dg/dh: The derivative of g evaluated on h, multiplied by the derivative of h